2. Git Basics

 $ git checkout -b version2 v2.0.0 Switched to a new branch 'version2'

-Of course if you do this and do a commit, your
+If you do this and make a commit, your

 version2 branch will be slightly different than your